sergiobarriel/sergiobarriel/README.md

 I'm **Sergio Barriel**, a passionate developer at [VISEO Iberia](https://github.com/viseoiberia).
 My expertise lies in Microsoft technologies, where I specialize in crafting applications using ⚡ Azure Functions.
 Additionally, I delve into tools like Azure Open AI and other cognitive services.

+Committed to equality and diversity, advocate for LGTBI+ rights.

 You can follow me here

 [![Twitter Badge](https://img.shields.io/badge/-Twitter-00acee?style=flat-square&logo=Twitter&logoColor=white)](https://twitter.com/sergiobarriel)